Boxen: Childhood Chronicles Before Narnia

 This new landmark edition marks the centenary of the very first Boxen manuscript.
 Here are all the stories, some never before seen, sensitively edited and arranged to make the most of the fabulous and inventive fantasy while retaining all the vigour of a child’s imaginative writing.
 Lavishly and charmingly illustrated by the author, and published for the very first time in colour, together with facsimile pages from the original notebooks, this book will provide a unique insight into one of the most extraordinary minds of our age.
 For every reader who has been captivated by the magic of Narnia, Boxen will open a window on to another enchanted land.

 Praises & Awards

-- ‘Allows free admission into an elaborate invented world, of great fascination to those interested in children’s imaginative play… A shrewd, witty and lively read.’
+- ‘Allows free admission into an elaborate invented world … A shrewd, witty and lively read.’
 British Book News

 1290 x 1980mm

 BISAC1: Biography / Diaries, letters & journals

 BISAC2: Fiction / Fantasy